Tarascon: Climate

+On average, Tarascon experiences 18.2 days per year with a minimum temperature below 0 C, no days per year with a minimum temperature below -10 C, 0.2 days per year with a maximum temperature below 0 C, and 56.2 days per year with a maximum temperature above 30 C. The record high temperature was 43.0 C on 28 June 2019, while the record low temperature was -7.7 C on 4 January 1993.

 Coat of arms

 Tarascon's coat of arms depicts in its upper half the city's castle, and in the lower half the fearsome tarasque, legendary tamed by Martha of Bethany, but here in the process of devouring a man.